asn42/nginx-proxy-container/README.md

 >
 > This program is distributed in the hope that it will be useful, but WITHOUT
 > ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
 > FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for
+See the GNU Affero General Public License
-> more details.
+> for more details.
 >
-> You should have received a copy of the GNU General Public License along with
+> You should have received a copy of the GNU Affero General Public License
-> this program.
+> along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ### nginx.tmpl